PRX/cms.theworld.org/wp-content/plugins/svg-block/readme.txt

 How to create icon buttons:

 [youtube https://youtu.be/NJkJipoDT4g]

+Please take a look at [these custom block patterns](https://boldpatterns.net/keywords/svg?utm_source=wp.org&utm_campaign=readme&utm_medium=link&utm_content=SVG+Block) that use this block to see how it can be applied to real-world sites.

 If this plugin is useful for you, please do a quick review and [rate it](https://wordpress.org/support/plugin/svg-block/reviews/#new-post) on WordPress.org to help us spread the word.
 I would very much appreciate it.